ppkgtmm/bank-churn-prediction/README.md

 airflow scheduler
 ```

-4. In the second terminal, run following to add sqlite database connection to airflow
+4. In the second terminal, run following to add sqlite database connection to airflow (required only for the first time)

 ```sh
 airflow connections add "x_com_sqlite" --conn-uri "sqlite://${AIRFLOW_HOME}/airflow.db"